realKidDouglas/whatsdapp-lib/README.md

 - You cannot write yourself ;)
   That's not provided by `libsignal`
-- Currently our implementation does not support refreshing signals prekey bundle.
-  Changing these keys periodically ensures the forward secrecy.
-  Not changing it and keeping private prekey hides the risk of leaking it and the possibility of reconstructing session-keys.
-  - We will go this on soon ;)

 - Messages you receive are not validated yet, just decrypted and displayed.
 We need to think about XSS protection.

 # Used packages